 Another collaboration with designer Erin Rommel, the De Marco Lab site is playful and engaging.
 Natalia De Marco Garcia is uses her site to attract top researchers to her lab by laying out her goals and the lab’s mission.

 Structure Films approached me to design their visual identity and home webspace.
 Jason and David were interested in using a model of electromagnetism as the basis of their logo to reinforce their science-in-film mission.
 We put together a dynamic, WordPress site that uses video, full width elements, and tall, scrolling pages to engage the visitor.

-Structure Films raised $859,425 through Kickstarter for their Bill Nye Film project.
-For the campaign I develop graphics based on the quirky segments and 90’s-era graphics from Nye’s original PBS/Disney TV show.
+Structure Films raised $859,425 through Kickstarter for their Bill Nye Film project, setting a record for the most-funded documentary on the crowdfunding site.
+For the campaign, I developed graphics based on the quirky segments and 90’s-era graphics in Nye’s original PBS/Disney TV show.
 We were able to tap into a generational nostalgia for Nye’s science-education enthusiasm and blow way past their $650,000 goal.
 Science Rules!